On This Day in History: January 5

 - Momofuku Ando, Taiwanese-Japanese businessman, founded Nissin Foods (b.
 1910)

-- Merlyn Rees, Welsh educator and politician, Secretary of State for Northern Ireland (b.
+- Merlyn Rees, Welsh educator and politician, Home Secretary (b.
 1920)

 - Norman Heatley, English biologist and chemist, co-developed penicillin (b.
 1911)